ampl/mp/doc/tables/mysql.rst

 The default `identifier quote character in MySQL
 <http://dev.mysql.com/doc/refman/5.0/en/identifiers.html>`__
 is the backtick (`````).
 AMPL's ODBC table handler detects the quote character automatically and uses it when necessary.
-This, however, affects user-supplied SQL statements which are passed to the MySQL ODBC driver as is and should use the correct quotation.
+However, user-supplied SQL statements are passed to the MySQL ODBC driver as is and should use the correct quotation.
 It is possible to enable support for the ANSI standard quote character (``"``) in MySQL by setting the SQL mode to `ANSI_QUOTES